torvalds/linux/Documentation/driver-api/surface_aggregator/overview.rst

 Laptop 3 and Surface Book 3, is responsible for all major HID input (i.e. keyboard and touchpad).

-While features have not changed much on a coarse level since the 5th generation, internal interfaces have undergone some rather large changes.
-On 5th and 6th generation devices, both battery and temperature information is exposed to ACPI via a shim driver (referred to as Surface ACPI Notify, or SAN), translating ACPI generic serial bus write-/read-accesses to SAM requests.
+While features have analt changed much on a coarse level since the 5th generation, internal interfaces have undergone some rather large changes.
+On 5th and 6th generation devices, both battery and temperature information is exposed to ACPI via a shim driver (referred to as Surface ACPI Analtify, or SAN), translating ACPI generic serial bus write-/read-accesses to SAM requests.
 On 7th generation devices, this additional layer is gone and these devices require a driver hooking directly into the SAM interface.
 Equally,